Ceveloper/TUM---CVDLAD/README.md

  3. Last, you turn your wheel the car, push on the gas or the brake accordingly.
 You *control* your car.

 Now, what is missing?
 Let’s go back to the gif prediction at an intersection with a bus.
 There the possible futures showed our car waiting, slowing down,  turning left or right.
 Well, isn’t it strange to predict where our car will go?
-I do not know about you, but when I drive it is usually because I want to get somewhere.
+I can't speak for you, but when I drive it is usually because I want to get somewhere.
 I know that I want to turn left.
 What is missing in this pipeline is the *planning* part.
 Planning how or through which path we can reach a given destination.
 Planning is a complex task that the scientific community has investigated for years with very good achievements.
 The future where vehicles will drive autonomously is near!
 But this is a topic for another time.

 ## References